 Whetstone Falls, Brattleboro Vermont

 The next day, a Saturday, I discovered there was no Budget Rental open on weekends anywhere near where we were.
-Hartford-Springfield airport was the nearest office, and it was a couple of hours away.
+Hartford-Springfield airport (BDL) was the nearest office, and it was a couple of hours away.
 And we would be going there on Sunday to pick up Craig.
 So, being the criminal that I am, I elected not to spend a good half a day and all that gas going down to BDL to switch the car.
 I slunk around Brattleboro for the next one-and-a-half days and was careful to avoid main streets and on-street parking.
-I hate being like that—it’s living a lie, but this was our vacation after all!
+I hate being like that—it’s living a lie, but after all, this was our vacation!

 On Sunday while picking up Craig at BDL, I took care of the car situation, and insisted they not charge us extra for switching cars.
 We had signed up for a month-long rental and by golly, that’s what we were going to pay for.
 They later did try to charge us for two two-week rentals but we prevailed, and they were really unhappy about not getting their car back to South Carolina.
-But heck, it wasn’t my idea to drive around the Eastern seaboard with no license plates!
+But heck, it wasn’t my idea to drive thousands of miles up and down the Eastern seaboard with no license plates!